Adele Roberts: Big Brother

 Roberts was a housemate in Big Brother 3.
 She came in seventh place after being evicted on 5 July 2002, seen by 7.1 million viewers.

-Adele later returned to the series in 2007, and participated in a task for Big Brother 8 alongside Alex Sibley.
+Roberts later returned to the series in 2007, and participated in a task for Big Brother 8 alongside Alex Sibley.

 Career

 Radio

-In 2002, she landed her first radio job at Rock FM in Lancashire, presenting the weekly "Smooth Grooves Show", a self-produced urban specialist show airing Friday 10pm-2am.
+In 2002, she landed her first radio job at Rock FM in Lancashire, presenting the weekly "Smooth Grooves Show", a self-produced urban specialist show airing on Friday, 10 pm – 2 am.
 Roberts also presented shows on The Hits Radio in Manchester.
 In 2006 she joined Galaxy in Leeds (now Capital).
 In 2012, she moved to BBC Radio 1Xtra.
 Roberts has stated that presenting on BBC 1Xtra had been a long-term aspiration and that she had attended a development event for the station (then under the working title 'Network X') in 2002 but had been too nervous to approach anybody and left immediately.

 In 2015 it was announced that Roberts would be the new host of the BBC Radio 1 Early Breakfast show from 4:00-6:30am.
 Previous hosts of the same show include Greg James, Scott Mills, Chris Moyles and Dev.

 She is also regular cover for The live lounge show.

 In 2020, Roberts became the first black woman to host the BBC Radio 1 Breakfast show after the regular presenter Greg James failed to make it on air after attending The Brit Awards.
 It was later revealed that this was a planned stunt in which listeners had to locate the whereabouts of James with the help of on-air clues.

 In November 2020, it was announced by the BBC that she would be the new host of Radio 1's Weekend Breakfast Show starting from January 2021 as part of a schedule shake up with current hosts of Weekend Breakfast moving to afternoons.

 In August 2021, she provided cover for Trevor Nelson on The Rhythm Nation on BBC Radio 2.
+In December 2022, she returned to Radio 2 to host the Early Breakfast Show for 1 week.

+On 21 June 2023, Roberts confirmed her departure from Radio 1.
+She had already presented her last programme for the network in May 2023.